cs50/cs50.readthedocs.io/style50.md

     printf("hello, world\n");
 <span class="bg-red p-0">    </span>}</pre>

-wherein highlighted in red are spaces that should be deleted for style's sake.
+wherein highlighted are four spaces that should be deleted for style's sake.

 ## Usage